OCC Fall Semester Plan

 - Starting in August, two of the campus’s three entrances will be open and everyone who comes to campus will undergo a brief health screening every day.
 Students living in residence halls will also be screened daily.
 Screenings will continue as long as recommended by New York State.

-- All classrooms, residence halls, and campus common areas will be cleaned and disinfected on a daily basis.
+- All classrooms, residence halls, and campus common areas are cleaned and disinfected on a daily basis.

 In addition, all on-campus instruction will conclude prior to the Thanksgiving break, and any activity following Thanksgiving until the end of the semester will be done remotely so that students do not travel and then return to campus.